jivakys/Specsmart-Lenskart_Clone/README.md

 ## Key Features:

-1.Landing Page with Mega Navbar, Footer, Sliders
+1. Landing Page with Mega Navbar, Footer, Sliders

-2.Sign in and Signup Page with validation functionality
+2. Sign in and Signup Page with validation functionality

-3.Multiple Types of Product's Pages with Filter, Sort, Search
+3. Multiple Types of Product's Pages with Filter, Sort, Search

+4. Cart Page to Buy eyewear.

+5. Payment Page